The Lost Engines of Roanoke

 News History Scrapyard Photos Other Lost Engines Discussion (Yahoo!
 Group - opens in new window) Links

-The Lost Engines of Roanoke is dedicated to four little-known survivors of the steam era.
-Hidden among the creepers at the Virginia Scrap Iron and Metal Co. yard on South Jefferson Street in Roanoke, VA, are four steam engines that time forgot.
-Norfolk & Western locomotives 917, 1118, 1134, and 1151 have been there awaiting their fate since they were sold for scrap in 1950.
-This web site was started in 1997 to promote the preservation of these "Lost Engines".
+The Lost Engines of Roanoke website was launched in 1997 as a call to action to save four little-known survivors of the steam era.
+Hidden among the creepers at the Virginia Scrap Iron and Metal Co. yard on South Jefferson Street in Roanoke, Virginia, were four steam engines that time forgot.
+Norfolk & Western locomotives 917, 1118, 1134, and 1151 had been sold for scrap in 1950, at which time the N&W was still building new steam locomotives and had yet to order a single diesel.
+For nearly sixty years they awaited their fate, later accompanied by vintage Baldwin diesels Chesapeake Western 662 and 663 among other rolling stock.

 Web site by Richard Jenkins.